-Electronic Funds Transfer (EFT) Credit remained a reliable and cost-effective payments method, and transaction volumes increased by 19%.
+Electronic Funds Transfer (EFT) Credit remained a reliable and costeffective payments method, and transaction volumes increased by 19%.
 Despite the growing unemployment levels, salary payment volumes increased marginally partly due to higher volumes of part-time and casual salary payments.
 In addition, growing digital payment demand and the special COVID-19 Social Relief of Distress Grant led to an increase in EFT Credit volumes.

-- The future of payments in South Africa, Enabling financial inclusion in a converging world, Deloitte, September 2019. - FinScope South Africa, 2019.
+The future of payments in South Africa, Enabling financial inclusion in a converging world, Deloitte, September 2019.

+FinScope South Africa, 2019.

 Real Time Clearing (RTC) volumes increased by 66% due to the increased demand for lower-value smaller transactions cleared in real-time.
 To this point, the proportion of below R3 000 transactions on RTC has increased from around 60% in 2018 to over 80% in 2021.
 This indicates the true potential for real time retail payment systems like RTC to facilitate everyday payments.
-The RTC system predates the introduction of ISO 20022 and the industry now focuses on the Rapid Payments Programme, which is an ISO 20022-based real time retail payment system.
+The RTC system predates the introduction of ISO 20022 and the industry now focuses on the Rapid Payment system.
 ISO 2022 provides richer data, which means fewer errors, better payment experience, and less manual intervention.
 The new system and richer data provide an additional layer of functionalities, increased certainty, and better fraud prevention measures (page 55).

-Early Debit Order1 (EDO) window transactions, previously via Non-Authenticated Early Debit Orders (NAEDO) and Authenticated Early Debit Order (AEDO) were migrated fully to DebiCheck and, in some instances, EFT by 31 October 2021.
+Early Debit Order (EDO) window transactions, previously via Non-Authenticated Early Debit Orders (NAEDO) and Authenticated Early Debit Order (AEDO) were migrated fully to DebiCheck and, in some instances, EFT by 31 October 2021.
 This is due to PASA meeting the requirements of the SARB Directive to adopt DebiCheck (page 32) as a replacement for NAEDO and AEDO.